British University Vietnam: History

-In 2023, BUV became the first university in Vietnam to achieve 5-star QS certification from Quacquarelli Symonds and the first university in the ASEAN region to achieve QAA accreditation by fulfilling the IQR standards.
-BUV also announced TNE partnership with the University of Stirling and Arts University Bournemouth this year.
-In 2024, BUV announced its TNE partnership with Bournemouth University, the fifth TNE partnership with UK universities.
-This year, BUV was also granted the ability to deliver its own postgraduate degree in Master of Business Management, with dual-degree option of MSc International Business Management, awarded by the University of Staffordshire.
+In 2023, BUV became the first university/HEI in Vietnam to achieve 5-star QS certification from Quacquarelli Symonds and the first university/HEI in the ASEAN region to achieve QAA accreditation by fulfilling the IQR standards.
+BUV also announced TNE partnership with the University of Stirling and Arts University Bournemouth this year, introducing Scotland's TNE degrees to the University, the partnership signing ceremony between the University and the University of Stirling was seen by Scottish Secretary Alister Jack during his visit to Vietnam.
+In 2024, BUV announced its TNE partnership with Bournemouth University, the fifth TNE partnership with UK universities, which the University is listed to be Bournemouth University's first TNE partnership.
+This year, BUV was also granted the ability to deliver its self-awarded postgraduate degree in Master of Business Management, with dual-degree option of MSc International Business Management, awarded by the University of Staffordshire.

 In 2025, BUV finished their Phase 2 construction of their Ecopark Campus, able to accommodate up to 5,500 students.
-During the same year, BUV earned the international partner status from the University of London and the sixth TNE partnership with Manchester Metropolitan University.
+During the same year, BUV earned the international partner status from the University of London and formed the sixth TNE partnership with Manchester Metropolitan University, delivering MMU degrees in both undergraduate and postgraduate with option for dual award by BUV, with the Manchester Scholarship being announced to mark this milestone.
+From 2026, as a result from its international partner status with the University of London, the University of London launched the McIntosh Scholarship, their premier global scholarship, for applicants of BUV to its programmes.